awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 Partition ID is an optional parameter provided to the Hierarchical Keyring input, which distinguishes Cryptographic Material Providers (i.e: Hierarchical Keyrings) writing to a cache.

-- (Default) If the Partition ID is not set by the user, it is initialized as a random 16-byte UUID, which makes it unique for every Hierarchical Keyring.
+- (Default) A a random 16-byte UUID, which makes it unique for every Hierarchical Keyring.
 In this case, two Hierarchical Keyrings (or another Material Provider) CANNOT share the same cache entries in the cache.
 - If the Partition ID is set by the user and is the same for two Hierarchical Keyrings (or another Material Provider),